PankratzLab/jFlow/README.md

 Performing application assembly (merging all classes into a single unified jar) is costly, therefore this behavior must be explicitly enabled by turning profiles on.
 For example, the `genv` profile turns on

+#### Running tests

+The default when a maven install is executed is to run every test.
+In order to have a faster build that skips lengthy tests, the `fastTests` profile can be activated by setting the `fastTests` property to `true`. (`-DfastTests=true` from the command line or added as a property in an eclipse run conifguration)

 #### Style templates

 This repository includes Eclipse style templates, located in `Genvisis.git/config`.
 Before committing changes to Genvisis, please import these templates to your [Clean Up](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-cleanup.htm) and [Formatter](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-formatter.htm) code style preferences.